 According to the Gospel of Matthew, Jesus Christ performed the miracle of walking on water.
 That is precisely what this lizard does.

 But not only this creature can do this.
 Also afloat on the surface of the water are some aquatic birds, such as the achichilique, some spiders, the Brazilian geo pygmy gecko (which has hydrophobic skin that repels water), and dolphins, which perform certain movements that look like they are playing by walking backwards in the water.

 ▷ What keeps the basilisk lizard from sinking?

 This ability of the basilisk to walk, or rather run, on water is due to the physical principle known as surface tension, which is due to the cohesive forces that act on the molecules of any liquid to hold them together.

 The basilisk, when running in a hurry, takes advantage of a sort of interface between air and water, turning the water into a trampoline (Glasheen, Mcmahon 1996).

 It runs very fast on the surface of the water, taking advantage of the fact that its hind legs have a kind of dermal fins or lobes that open, increasing its support surface.

-If it stops, it sinks in water, and must swim like other lizards.
-This is not a problem for the basilisk, because it can remain submerged in water for up to thirty minutes.
+If it stops running, it sinks in water, and must swim like other lizards.
+This is not a problem for the basilisk because it can remain submerged in water for up to thirty minutes.

 When it is on land, it wraps these “fins” around its body.
-But he only takes advantage of this ability when he runs fast, without stopping, which he can do for about two minutes.
+But it only takes advantage of this ability to run on water when running fast, without stopping, which it can do for about two minutes.

 - Glasheen J, Mcmahon T (1996).
 Size-dependence of wáter-running ability in basilisk lizards(Basiliscus basiliscus).
 Journal of Experimental Biology, 199, 2611-2618.